Bill MacGibbon: Political involvement

 In 1926 he was elected to the executive of the Christchurch Citizens' Association.
 He was the chief organiser for the Citizens' ticket at the 1936 elections which saw the Citizens' Association regain the mayoralty.
 He had been elected a member of the Christchurch City Council the previous year and was a member for twelve years at various times (1935–1937, 1947–1950, 1953–1956 and 1958–1962).
 He was chairman of many council committees and at the time of his death he was chairman of the electricity committee.
 He was interested in the beautification of the city.
 He gave the MacGibbon gates at Hagley Park to the city, paid for the fence at the Christchurch Botanic Gardens and put protection in place for Cathedral Square to remain a centrepiece for the city.
 He was also the city council representative on the Christchurch Fire Board.

-In 1941 he was elected a member of the Lyttelton Harbour Board and in June 1945 he was elected Chairman of the Harbour Board.
+In 1941 he was elected a member of the Lyttelton Harbour Board and on 6 June 1945 he was elected Chairman of the Harbour Board.
 As chairman of the Harbour Board he oversaw an upgrade in the port facilities to accommodate larger sized ships.

 In 1941 he was elected to the Christchurch Transport Board.
 MacGibbon was prominent in lobbying for the construction of a road tunnel to Lyttelton.
 In 1944 he was finally able to convince the government to allow plans to be prepared by the Ministry of Works which eventually lead to the construction of the Lyttelton road tunnel.
 In 1946 he was elected the chairperson of the Transport Board.

 In both 1950 and 1956 he stood as the Citizens' candidate for Mayor of Christchurch but was defeated both times by Labour's Robert Macfarlane.

 He was an early advocate of metropolitan town planning and would go on to become a long time member of the Christchurch Regional Planning Authority where he helped to see a regional plan for the area come to fruition.
 He had previously tried to do so as a member of the Metropolitan Town Planning Committee.